 Why should you create UGC marketing campaigns?

 As a marketer, your goal is to build brand awareness.
 This doesn’t come overnight.
 It’s a long process where you constantly look to increase your reach and drive conversions.
 In other words, your goal is to familiarize more people with your brand and build their trust.
 The content you create is certainly a powerful tool in achieving these goals.
-After all, no one would know about your brand if you don’t promote yourself.
-But user-generated content, for example, an authentic video of your customers enjoying your product brings credibility.
+After all, no one would know about your brand if you don’t create content and promote yourself.
+But types of user-generated content, for example, an authentic Instagram post of your customers enjoying your product, not only bolsters your marketing strategy but also brings credibility.

-If you manage to engage your followers to mention your hashtag or company name in their posts, your brands will reach a wider audience.
+If you manage to engage your followers to mention your branded hashtags or company name in their posts, your brands will reach a wider audience.
 As the number of likes and comments increases, so does your reach.
-And best of all, those authentic user-generated moments will inspire their friends to find out more about your brand.
+And best of all, those authentic user-generated moments, a powerful word of mouth strategy, will inspire their friends to find out more about your brand.
 They will do so by visiting your website where you have a chance to be creative.
 For example, you can create a social media wall and constantly update it with the latest news feeds from your accounts enticing them to like and follow.
-That kind of engaging surroundings will make them want to spend more time on your website and you will see the number of conversions skyrocket in no time.
-Now it is up to you to deliver high-quality content in order to nurture those relationships that you have established.
+That kind of engaging surroundings will make them want to spend more time on your website.
+The cost-effective nature of UGC helps you see the number of conversions skyrocket in no time.
+Leveraging this can lead to increased brand loyalty.
+Now it’s up to you to deliver high-quality content in order to nurture those relationships that you have established.

 User-generated content marketing through facts and numbers